rudedude693/FSA_devops/README.md

 11. Click the green 'Generate token' button and then again to confirm
 12. Copy and save the token string somewhere safe

 You will need to enter this token once per Vocareum session to authenticate to GitHub.
-I recommend saving it in a textfile somewhere on your local machine (probably in the same place as the target repo URL from step 1.1.).
+I recommend saving it in a text file somewhere on your local machine (probably in the same place as the target repo URL from step 1.1.).
 If you forget or leak it, it's not a big deal.
 You can easily expire and generate a new token.
 Fine-grained personal access tokens are easy to change/update and only grant specific access to the repo(s) we choose.
 Much better than using your GitHub password.

 ### 1.3.
 First commit and push